 Bitcoin’s price was pushed higher on Friday as a stronger-than-anticipated jobs report was evaluated by investors, despite earlier indications of an economic slowdown earlier in the week.

-Bitcoin, the leading cryptocurrency by market capitalization, was most recently traded near $97,000, reflecting a 0.4% rise over the previous 24 hours, as reported by CoinGecko.
-Earlier in the day, a peak above $97,800 was reached, marking the highest level since late February.
+Bitcoin, the leading cryptocurrency by market capitalization, most recently traded near $97,000, reflecting a 0.4% rise over the past 24 hours, according to CoinGecko.
+Earlier in the day, it peaked above $97,800, marking its highest level since late February.
 Most altcoins remained relatively unchanged, with XRP and Solana declining by 0.1% to $2.21 and 1.6% to $148, respectively.

-In April, 177,000 nonfarm payrolls were added to the U.S. economy, significantly exceeding the 130,000 jobs forecasted by economists, while the unemployment rate remained steady at 4.2%, according to data from Trading Economics.
+In April, the U.S. economy added 177,000 nonfarm payrolls, significantly surpassing the 130,000 jobs economists had forecasted, while the unemployment rate held steady at 4.2%, according to data from Trading Economics.

 The snapshot contrasted with an earlier economic growth report from the same week, which revealed a contraction in the U.S. economy for the first time in three years.
-This development raised expectations of interest rate cuts by the Federal Reserve, based on the belief that the central bank could be compelled to support an economy potentially constrained by trade tariffs imposed under U.S. President Donald Trump.
+This development raised expectations that the Federal Reserve will cut interest rates, as many believe the central bank may need to support an economy potentially constrained by trade tariffs imposed under U.S. President Donald Trump.

-On Friday, greater conviction was shown by traders that the Federal Reserve would maintain current interest rates at the conclusion of its June policy meeting, with the probability increasing to 66% from 42% just a day earlier, according to CME FedWatch data.
+On Friday, traders showed greater conviction that the Federal Reserve would maintain current interest rates at the end of its June policy meeting, with the probability rising to 66% from 42% just a day earlier, according to CME FedWatch data.

-Gains were recorded by Wall Street indices, as both the S&P 500 and the tech-focused Nasdaq fully rebounded from the impact of Trump’s announcement of “reciprocal” tariffs on April 2.
+Wall Street indices recorded gains, as both the S&P 500 and the tech-focused Nasdaq fully rebounded from the impact of Trump’s April 2 announcement of “reciprocal” tariffs.
 Strategy’s stock climbed 3.4% to $395 per share, even after disclosing a $5.9 billion loss for the first quarter just a day earlier, following its intensified efforts to acquire Bitcoin.

 While the U.S. stock market has regained the ground it lost following Trump’s April 2 “Liberation Day” declaration, the U.S. dollar is “still trading notably weaker” compared to its level a month earlier, according to Allianz Chief Economic Advisor Mohamed El-Erian, as stated on X (formerly Twitter) on Friday.